Planning gets underway - Peace celebrations in 1919

 The government's plans

-*For the purposes of the subsidy a local body was defined as a borough council, county council, road board, town board, harbour board, river board, drainage board, education board, agricultural and pastoral society, friendly society and any society incorporated under the Incorporated Societies Act 1908.
+*For the purposes of the subsidy a local body was defined as a borough council, county council, road board, town board, harbour board, river board, drainage board, education board, agricultural and pastoral society, friendly society or any society incorporated under the Incorporated Societies Act 1908.

 Read more

-How to cite this page: 'Planning gets underway - Peace celebrations in 1919', URL: http://www.nzhistory.net.nz/war/1919-peace-celebrations/plans, (Ministry for Culture and Heritage), updated 27-Apr-2010
+'Planning gets under way', URL: http://www.nzhistory.net.nz/war/1919-peace-celebrations/plans, (Ministry for Culture and Heritage), updated 27-Aug-2014